DayZ Files Explained

 Useful when you do not want players hoarding items to block the item from respawning in the world.

-Example: Set survival tools to count_in_player="0" so players
+Set survival tools to

-prevent their respawn by stockpiling.
+so players can't prevent their respawn by stockpiling.

 Flag: count_in_hoarder